 Furthermore, Samad, Hashim, Moin and Abdullah [34] reported that most of the primary school teachers in Klang, Malaysia, experiences moderate stress levels (71.7%) due to student misbehavior.
 Female teachers with heavy workloads in school or home were most likely to have poor mental health.
 Meanwhile, Ghani, Ahmad and Ibrahim [25] concluded that special education teachers suffered mild stress and indicated student misbehavior as the primary source of teacher stress, followed by workload, time and resources difficulties, recognition, and interpersonal relationships.
-A comparative study by Kavita and Hassan [23] on teachers in Selangor revealed that secondary school teachers, compared with primary school teachers, perceived more stress in all stress factors, which were rapport with parents and co-workers, workload, time constraints, student attitude, recognition and support, and lack of resources.
-Teachers with teaching experience between 11-15 years experienced more stress and teachers aged between 31-50 years experienced more stress than younger teachers aged 20-30 years and older teachers aged 51-60 years.
+A comparative study by Kavita and Hassan [23] ^[2] teachers in Selangor revealed that secondary school teachers, compared with primary school teachers, perceived more stress in all stress factors, which were rapport with parents and co-workers, workload, time I1-15 years experienced more stress and teachers aged between 31-50 years experienced more stress than younger teachers aged 20-30 years and older teachers aged 51-60 years.
 Thus, the researcher suggested investigating the most influential motivational factors (intrinsic and extrinsic) that lead to teachers' superior performance.